For Your Happiness

 After this point, the day had returned to normal again.
 The two girls had dinner with their family and had reported the day's not-so-normal events to Luna.
 After working on homework and playing a few video games, Chibiusa had finally said goodnight and gone to bed.
 Luna also fell asleep not long afterward, leaving Usagi able to finally drop the act she had been keeping up since yesterday.

 The normally bouncy teenager hated feeling this way.
 She hated having to pretend that nothing bothered her and that, even if something did, she would get over it in a few seconds.
 Most of the time, she did get over things relatively quickly.
 Unfortunately, this would not be one of those times.
 These thoughts that now kept her awake had been keeping her awake for many nights throughout the last few months.
 Mulling a thought over for so long will inevitably lead to an idea on how to eliminate that thought and Usagi's case was no exception.

 The blonde girl was not at all surprised to see the reception desk in the front lobby standing empty.
 While it was always occupied during the day, the building manager had deemed it unnecessary to hire a night time receptionist, especially when all the doors would be locked.
 Usagi made her way to the lobby's elevator and pushed the button for the floor she wanted.
-She stood in silence as the elevator made its slow ascent to the appropriate floor and immediately exited when the doors opened before her.
+She stood in exited immediately when the doors opened before her.